centreon/centreon-documentation/en/integrations/plugin-packs/procedures/network-firewalls-paloalto-standard-ssh.md

 * Add a new Host and apply the *Net-PaloAlto-Standard-SSH-custom* Host Template

-> 3 SSH backends are available to connect to the remote server: *sshcli*, *plink* and *libssh* which are detailed below.
+> Three SSH backends are available to connect to the remote server: *sshcli*, *plink* and *libssh* which are detailed below.

 <!--DOCUSAURUS_CODE_TABS-->